Best Climate Stocks (2026)

 What defines a climate stock?

-Are climate stocks limited to energy?
+Are climate stocks limited to renewable energy?

-How should investors build exposure?
+How should investors build climate exposure in a portfolio?